richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * the worst programmers in existence amongst all programmers
 * the average programmers in existence amongst all programmers
 * entry level programmers amongst an organization
-* the opinion of what an average programmer is amonst all programmers
+* the opinion of what an average programmer is amongst all programmers

 I want to stress first that this relationship should be objective ( existing in reality outside of the mind ) between programmers.
 We're wanting to stay as far from a subjective definition as possible, as many people can have imaginations of what programmers are rockstars despite lack of evidence.
 We're talking about real performance of some kind that's measurable in the same way that a marathon runner can be objectively measured vs another.